wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 ```

 *Example.* Caller-to-Dealer `CALL` with MQTT payload.
 Specifying `"ppt_scheme": "mqtt"` simply indicates that
 the original source of payload data is received from a related system.
-Specifying `"ppt_serializer": "json"` means that
+Specifying `"ppt_serializer": "json"`
-the original MQTT message payload was parsed and encoded with the `json` serializer.
+means that the original MQTT message payload was parsed and encoded with the `json` serializer before
+embedding it into WAMP message.

 {align="left"}
 ```json